 What Gum Disease Treatment Involves

-The gum disease treatment our Northeast Philadelphia dentists choose depends on the severity of the infection.
+The gum disease treatment our Philadelphia dentists choose depends on the severity of the infection.
 There are two stages of gum disease:

 - Gingivitis: At this stage, you’ll notice symptoms like bleeding or inflamed gums.
 Treating gingivitis involves a thorough cleaning to remove the plaque and tartar from your teeth and under the gum line.
 We’ll demonstrate proper brushing techniques to make sure your at-home efforts are productive.